The Marsh Demons of Iken

 Rust & Stardust’s new schools’ project is an epic tale of magic, faith and furious battles that takes place against the backdrop of Dark Age England, at the height of the clash between Paganism and Christianity.

-The project will enable dozens of young people to work with professional actors and puppeteers and take part in a cross-curricular performance-based project, developing their literacy, communication, art and crafts, and independent learning skills.
+The partnership allows young people to work with professional actors and puppeteers, to take part in a cross-curricular performance-based project and to develop skills in literacy, communication, art and crafts and independent learning.

 - experience and take part in arts activities

 & Stardust were delighted to have been awarded Arts Council Funding to